 Conan can create packages and reuse them with Makefiles.
-The AutoToolsBuildEnvironment build helper helps with most of the necessary task.
+The AutoToolsBuildEnvironment build helper helps with most of the necessary tasks.

 This how-to has been tested in Windows with MinGW and Linux with gcc.
-It is using static libraries but could be extended to shared libraries too.
-The Makefiles surely can be improved they are just an example.
+It uses static libraries but could be extended to shared libraries too.
+The Makefiles surely can be improved.
+They are just an example.